Anoop-Kumar-Yadav/CodeHUB--TextEditor/README.md

-CodeHUB Text Editor
+# CODEHUB

-# Project Title: Python Application with PyQt Framework
+# Project Title: Python Application with Tkinter Framework

 ## Project Overview

-This project is a Python-based application developed using the PyQt framework.
+This project is a Python-based application developed using the Tkinter framework.
 It leverages various technologies such as JSON, the Pygments library, and more to provide a comprehensive solution.
 The application is designed to run on Windows 7 or higher with Python 3.4 or higher.

 ## Features

-- User-friendly graphical interface using PyQt
+- User-friendly graphical interface using Tkinter
 - Syntax highlighting using Pygments
 - Data handling with JSON and CSV
 - Additional functionalities using the Tkinter library